darksidelemm/satnogs-unwinder/README.md

 ```
 $ python unwind.py --home_azimuth=0.0 --home_elevation=0.0 --station_id=232
 ```
 If there is no upcoming observation, the rotator will be moved to the home location.
-If the observation is closer in time than the movement timeout, then we will bomb out and not attempt to move.
+If the observation is closer in time than the movement timeout, then the script will bomb out and not attempt to move.
 If your station is on network-dev, then add `--network_dev`.

 By default, we assume that there is a rotctld instance running on localhost:4533.
 If it's running elsewhere, then the `--rotctld_host` and `--rotctld_port` options can change this.